-This material has been prepared and issued by First Sentier Investors (Australia) IM Ltd (ABN 89 114194 311, AFSL 289017) (Author).
-The Author forms part of First Sentier Investors, a global asset management business.
-First Sentier Investors is ultimately owned by Mitsubishi UFJ Financial Group, Inc (MUFG), a global financial group.
+First Sentier Investors (Hong Kong) Limited and First Sentier Investors (Singapore) are part of the investment management business of First Sentier Investors, which is ultimately owned by Mitsubishi UFJ Financial Group, Inc. ("MUFG"), a global financial group.
+First Sentier Investors includes a number of entities in different jurisdictions.